Rutgers–Camden Digital Teaching Fellows

-Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses, embedding cutting-edge classroom technologies for engaging students.
-Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for new classroom techniques among colleagues.
-Camden deans Nickitas, Kim and Marchitello, and Rutgers Law co-deans Mutcherson and Lopez, have funded the program again, for 2018.
-New this year, the program will include online and hybrid teaching, as well as classroom-based instruction.
+Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses with a focus on digital tools and to implement effective pedagogical practices.
+Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for teaching techniques among colleagues.
+Camden deans Nickitas, Kim and Marchitello, and Rutgers Law co-deans Mutcherson and Lopez, have funded the program anew for 2020.

 - Fellows must commit to:

-- two full-day workshops on Wednesday, May 29th and Tursday, May 30th;
+- two full-day workshops on the Camden campus on Wednesday, May 27th and Thursday, May 28th;

-- the completed re-design of the proposed course; and
+- the completed design of the proposed online course; and

 - Fellows will receive: